Code-Over-Time/varcade_games/docs/internship/tasks/junior/002_skip_cutscene.md

 Every time a player selects `Single Player` mode in Rock Paper Scissors Apocalypse the 'lore' scene is loaded, which shows the back story.

-After reading this once players don't need to see it again, so once the skip it once (by hitting the fast forward button) we don't need to show it again.
+After reading this once players don't need to see it again, so once they skip it once (by hitting the fast forward button) we don't need to show it again.

 ## Deliverable